 Part 1 of Kanata is devoted to equipping educators and students with some of the knowledge needed to study the music of the Snotty Nose Rez Kids, Silla and Rise and Jeremy Dutcher.
 In order to present a broad perspective and understanding of Indigenous Peoples in Canada to students, teachers will need to prepare and familiarize themselves with definitions of Indigenous Peoples and other background information relevant to the teacher resource, the evolution of Indigenous music, specific terminology, the JUNO Awards category, and issues that impact Indigenous artists and their communities.
 We highly recommend you start here.

-Part 2 of Kanata dives into the music of the Snotty Nose Rez Kids, Silla and Rise and Jeremy Dutcher.
-Comprehensive chapters on each artist offer teachers several detailed student activities that range from critical listening, art creation, class discussion and student inquiry.
-Kanata Part 2 explores how social justice and environmental issues that impact and inspire the artists; it shows how their art promotes inclusiveness and diversity and the ways they combat stereotypes, racism and discrimination; it shares how they empower and give voice to youth; and most importantly, it reveals how they educate and break down barriers through their art.
+Part 2 of Kanata dives into the music of the Snotty Nose Rez Kids, Silla and Rise, and Jeremy Dutcher.
+Comprehensive chapters on each artist offer teachers several detailed student activities that range from critical listening, art creation, class discussion, and student inquiry.
+Kanata Part 2 explores how social justice and environmental issues impact and inspire the artists; it shows how their art promotes inclusiveness and diversity and the ways they combat stereotypes, racism, and discrimination; it shares how they empower and give a voice to youth; and most importantly, it reveals how they educate and break down barriers through their art.

 Supplementary Video Content

-Jeremy Dutcher, the Snotty Nose Rez Kids and Silla and Rise each created a Behind the Music video to compliment discussions about their music in Kanata Part 2.
-These videos can be used to enhance your students’ learning experience, and to ensure artist perspectives and viewpoints are correctly represented.
-We suggest you begin teaching your students about each of the artists included in this resource with excerpts from their respective videos:
+Jeremy Dutcher, the Snotty Nose Rez Kids, and Silla and Rise each created a Behind the Music video to complement discussions about their music in Kanata Part 2.
+These videos can be used to enhance your students’ learning experience and to ensure artist perspectives and viewpoints are correctly represented.
+We suggest you begin teaching your students about each of the artists included in this resource with excerpts from their respective videos.

 Snotty Nose Rez Kids